Love (Thalía album)

 Love is the third studio album by Mexican singer Thalía, released on 7 October 1992, by the previously owned Televisa record label, Melody/Fonovisa, which now belongs to Univision Music Group.
 It was produced by the Spanish songwriter and producer Luis Carlos Esteban.
-The album was released in Mexico, some Central-American countries, the United States (with an alternative cover artwork), Spain, Greece and Turkey.
-In Mexico, two different versions of Love were released and later it would sell over 500,000 there, becoming her most successful album till the release of Primera Fila which sold over 600,000.
+The album was released in Mexico, some South-American and Central-American countries, the United States (with an alternative cover artwork), Spain, Greece and Turkey.
+In Mexico, two different versions of Love were released and later it would sell over 500,000 copies there, becoming her most successful album till the release of Primera Fila which sold over 600,000 copies.

-To celebrate Thalía's 25th anniversary as a solo artist, as for December 2014, this album is available in the digital platforms iTunes and Spotify.
+To celebrate Thalía's 25th anniversary as a solo artist, the album became available for the first time on digital platforms.

 Background and production

-After releasing her second studio album Mundo de Cristal, Thalía went to present the TV show VIP Noche in Spain, where she met the Spanish composer and music producer Luiz Carlos Esteban, whom she asked for help to finalize the compositions of what would become her third solo album.
-To this album, songs with many different music genres were selected, like a cover of "Cien Años" which is a bolero song originally sang by Pedro Infante and "Love", a contemporary song in the dance music style of the 1990s.
+After releasing her second studio album Mundo de Cristal, Thalía went to present the TV show VIP Noche in Spain, where she met the Spanish composer and music producer Luis Carlos Esteban, whom she asked for help to finalize the compositions of what would become her third solo album.
+To this album, songs with many different music genres were selected, like a cover of "Cien Años" which is a bolero song originally sung by Pedro Infante and "Love", a contemporary song in the dance music style of the 1990s.
 It also includes another three covers: "A la Orilla del Mar" ("At the Seashore"), "La Vie en rose" ("Life in pink") and "Nunca Sabrás" ("You'll Never Know").
 Photography was in charge of the well-known photographer Adolfo Pérez Butron.

 The first edition of Love included only 12 songs.
 However, as Thalía's soap opera, María Mercedes, was turning into a big success, a second version of the album was issued featuring the telenovela's theme song as a bonus track.